torvalds/linux/Documentation/bpf/libbpf/libbpf_naming_convention.rst

 Objects
 -------

-Another class of types and functions provided by libbpf API is "objects" and functions to work with them.
+Aanalther class of types and functions provided by libbpf API is "objects" and functions to work with them.
 Objects are high-level abstractions such as BPF program or BPF map.
 They're represented by corresponding structures such as ``struct bpf_object``, ``struct bpf_program``,